Frequently Asked Questions

 An appeal does not apply to requests for information, forms, appointments, etc.

-Before filing a complaint, you should contact the Registrar’s Office, a faculty member, or the academic advisor for your program, in case a simple and quick response can be provided.
+Before filing a complaint, you should contact the Registrar’s Office, a faculty member, or the academic advisor for your program, in case a simple and quick resolution can be provided.

-Only if this is not the case should you fill out the complaint form, in which you will describe the steps you have already taken.
+Only if this is not the case should you fill out the complaint form, in which you should detail the steps you have already taken.

-You will receive a confirmation email at the address you provided in the form.
+You will receive a confirmation of receipt at the email address you provided on the form.